-The protostellar phase, as described in Section 1.2.3.1, is a very brief one, after which, the pre-MS star emerges from its natal envelope and contracts towards the MS. Whilst accretion from the circumstellar disc is still ongoing, ground-based spectroscopic observations of nearby young SFRs suggest that the mass accretion rate appears to decrease steadily with time, from $\leq 10^{-5} \, \mathrm{M}{\odot} \, \mathrm{yr}^{-1}$ during the protostellar regime (Hartmann 1998; Ceccarelli et al. 2000; White et al. 2007) to $\leq 10^{-9} \, \mathrm{M}{\odot} \, \mathrm{yr}^{-1}$ at ages of $\sim 10 \, \mathrm{Myr}$ (Muzerolle et al. 2000; Sicilia-Aguilar et al. 2005, 2006b), indicating that the main source of energy during the pre-MS phase is not from accretion but from gravitational contraction.
+The protostellar phase, as described in Section 1.2.3.1, is a very brief one, after which, the pre-MS star emerges from its natal envelope and contracts towards the MS. Whilst accretion from the circumstellar disc is still on-going, ground-based spectroscopic observations of nearby young SFRs suggest that the mass accretion rate appears to decrease steadily with time, from $\leq 10^{-5} \,\mathrm{M{\odot} \, yr^{-1}}$ during the protostellar regime (Hartmann 1998; Ceccarelli et al. 2000; White et al. 2007) to $\leq 10^{-9} \,\mathrm{M{\odot} \, yr^{-1}}$ at ages of ~ 10 Myr (Muzerolle et al. 2000; Sicilia-Aguilar et al. 2005, 2006b), indicating that the main source of energy during the pre-MS phase is not from accretion but from gravitational contraction.

 After the cessation of the main accretion phase, protostars become optically visible having shed their natal envelopes and lie along the so-called birthline in the H-R diagram (Stahler 1983).
 The location of this birthline is a function of mass.
-T-Tauri stars represent the low-mass regime ($\leq 2\,\mathrm{M}\odot$) of the pre-MS while Herbig Ae/Be stars (Herbig 1960b) denote the intermediate mass range ($2-10\,\mathrm{M}\odot$).
+TTS represent the low-mass regime ($\leq 2 M{\odot}$) of the pre-MS while Herbig Ae/Be stars (Herbig 1960b) denote the intermediate mass range (2 - 10 M{\odot}).
 The rapidity with which higher mass stars evolve makes the pre-MS study of such objects difficult.
-Herbig Ae/Be stars are
+Herbig Ae/Be stars are typically located near the ZAMS (Hillenbrand et al. 1992), whereas for high-mass stars ($\geq 10 M{\odot}$) the birthline is coincident with the ZAMS (Palla & Stahler 1990) and hence there is no optical pre-MS phase for such objects.
+The rapid gravitational contraction of massive protostellar cores causes hydrogen fusion whilst the main accretion phase is still on-going.
+As the main work in this thesis is concerned with low-mass pre-MS objects, the remainder of this section will focus on that particular mass regime.